OpenTechSchool/html-css-beginners/core/structure.md

 Then save it with the file extension `.html`.
 You're now officially editing an html document!

+## Structuring your project

+You can create your HTML files anywhere you like, but we recommend you use directories to organise things so they're easy to find later.

+* Create a directory somewhere (your home folder, or your desktop) for this workshop.
+Name it something like *OTS_HTML_Workshop*.

+* Create another directory inside that one for this first exercise.
+Name it something like *exercise1*.

+* From inside your editor, save your first HTML file inside the *exercise1* directory.
+Name it something like *page.html*.

+As time goes by, we will be adding more files to this directory and eventually adding whole new directories alongside exercise1 for new projects.

 ## Elements and Tags

 These are the basic building blocks of HTML.